-The complete service may be viewed by clicking HERE
+The complete service may be viewed by requesting the link from [email protected].

 Also known as First People’s Day, the celebration of Indigenous Peoples Day is observed annually to acknowledge the achievements of Indigenous people who represent a rich diversity of traditions, cultures, and languages.
 Colonization of native lands by explorers such as Columbus helped to foster the long-standing marginalization of native people and their traditions in our country; thus, this day of observance was set on the same day to counter the civic Columbus Day holiday.